08.06.2021 The sections prior Admissions11.05.2021 Admissions30.04.2021 The sections prior Admissions25.04.2021 Admissions

 If the country that you depart or transit from is not listed here, you must follow these rules:

-Before travelling to Estonia, all non-EU students admitted in the academic year 2020/2021 or UT students returning to continue their studies must sign the form, regardless of whether their country is currently listed here.
+Before travelling to Estonia, all non-EU students admitted for the academic year 2021/2022 or UT students returning to continue their studies must confirm thier compliance with the rules, regardless of whether their country is currently listed here.
+Please fill in the compliance form.

 Yes you can, we inform embassies electronically.
-We do not send the confirmation about receiving your form, you can start with the visa application immediately once you have sent the signed form to UT.
+We do not send the confirmation about receiving your confirmation, you can start with the visa application immediately.

-We accept travel health insurance without COVID-19 coverage as well.
 Please just purchase regular insurance as insurance is needed for the whole period of visa duration.
-In the case, there will be a need for additional medical costs in the case of possible COVID-19 infection, you just have to be prepared to pay for these.
+In the case, there will be a need for additional medical costs due to COVID-19 infection, you just have to be prepared to pay for these.

-Yes, all non-EU students either returning or coming to Estonia for the first time must inform us of the time, date and route of their travel and their address in Estonia.
+Yes, all non-EU students either returning or coming to Estonia for the first time must inform us of the date of their travel and their address in Estonia.
 Please fill in this form here.

-Information for EU students (citizens and residents of the European Union and the Schengen area) on arriving/returning to Estonia
+Information for the EU students not vaccinated (citizens and residents of the European Union and the Schengen area) on arriving/returning to Estonia

-You must fully obey self-isolation rules within the first 10 days after your arrival in Estonia, see below, if you are departing or transiting through an EU country indicated in the “red” category here.
+You must fully obey self-isolation rules after your arrival in Estonia, see below, if you are departing or transiting through an EU country indicated in the “red” category here.

 Please note that if you would like to shorten your self-isolation period (from 10 to 6 days), you either can: